GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Yes, it’s sad but true...the sacrifices we make for clear skin!
 The best way to avoid any acne is to start with preventative measures.
 One of the most effective ways to prevent butt acne is to avoid wearing tight-fitting clothing.

-One of the worst offenders of folliculitis is those skinny jeans.
-The coarse, tight-fitting fabric rub against your skin throughout the day.
+One of the worst offenders of folliculitis is those skinny jeans—the coarse, tight-fitting fabric rub against your skin throughout the day.
 Sweaty exercise clothes can also cause folliculitis pimples to pop up on your behind.
-Ensure your clothes are fresh and clean, and make sure you change out of sweaty sports clothes ASAP.
+Ensure your clothes are fresh and clean, and change out of sweaty sports clothes ASAP.

 What’s the best way to cleanse acne on your buttocks?

 One of the best ways to treat butt acne is by washing with a medicated body cleanser that contains salicylic acid (2% preferred).
-Regular use of this cleanser will help unclog your skin’s pores and effectively remove dirt and sweat without over-drying your skin.
+Regularly using this cleanser will help unclog your skin's pores and effectively remove dirt and sweat without over-drying your skin.

 Best treatments for pimples on the buttocks infographics